Sleep and Productivity

 For the more digital person, apps could be an alternative.

-One option would be the app AutoSleep 5 ($2.99 for iOS, which uses the accelerometer and heart rate tracker of the Apple Watch to estimate sleeping time automatically.
+One option would be the iOS app AutoSleep ($2.99), which uses the accelerometer and heart rate tracker of the Apple Watch to estimate sleeping time automatically.
 The user can normally go to sleep wearing his or her Apple Watch every day, no setup or maintenance needed.
 Then, the app creates statistics about your sleep hygiene.

 Using the iPhone app, you can retrieve various statistics.
 It will categorize the sleep’s depth and tries to estimate the quality of sleep from that.
 Depending on how much movement you have during your sleep, the app estimates whether your sleep was light, or rather deep.